What is a Dual Diagnosis?

 The longer someone with bipolar disorder abuses cocaine, the less effective it will be at boosting your mood.
 Instead, many people with bipolar disorder report feelings of paranoia, irritation, and even thoughts of suicide after abusing cocaine for an extended period of time.

-- Medication – Many of our clients dealing with an addiction to cocaine and bipolar disorder benefit from treatment with prescription medications.
+This may include the administration of prescription or psychiatric medications.
 There are many medications available to treat the symptoms of bipolar disorder, including mood stabilizers, antipsychotics, and antidepressants.

 Are you or a loved one suffering from addiction?